flancer32/mage2_mod_vsf_adapter/README.md

 2020-03-10/16:36:09-VSF.INFO - '3731' product items were created ('0' requests have other result).
 2020-03-10/16:36:09-VSF.INFO - Catalog replication is completed.
 ```
-Full log for replication see in `./var/log/vsf.log`.
+You can see full log for the replication in `./var/log/vsf.log`.

 ### Inventory replication